lightvector/KataGo/docs/GTP_Extensions.md

      whiteOwnership (boardXSize * boardYSize floats)
      ```
      Any consumers of this data should attempt to be robust to any pattern of whitespace within the output, as well as possibly the future addition of new keys and values.
+  * `kata-get-param PARAM`, `kata-set-param PARAM VALUE`
+     * Get a parameter or set a parameter to a given value.
+     * Currently, the only supported PARAM is `playoutDoublingAdvantage (float)`.
+More may be added later.